6. How To Start a Business When You Have No Idea What To Do

 There are so many options, even beyond service and product based businesses.
 There’s a whole world within avenues like selling products on Amazon and the sharing economy in general, things like Airbnb, Uber, Lyft, and other platforms that allow you to create income fairly easily.
 These systems didn’t exist 10 years ago, and they open up so many opportunities to make money.

 There’s also a whole world of income through the internet, but I’m not even going to go there, but know that it exists, things like blogging, podcasting, content creation, YouTube.
 These avenues take time but if it scratches an interest or passion, it might be worth looking into.
-As long as your business offers value or solves a problem that people with money are willing to buy, that makes it an easier route.
-And as long as your business offers value or solves a problem that people with money are willing to buy, you’re set.
+As long as your business offers value or solves a problem that people with money are willing to buy, you’re set.

 And if you have a business that solves a problem, but your ideal customer doesn’t have money, because that happens often for folks who are looking to get into the nonprofit space.
 There are business models within the nonprofit world, such as grants and government funding that can finance you and your goals.
 The point of this episode isn’t to dissect and explain every option, because there is definitely a podcast out there that already covers that topic.